kkocdko/mobp/README.md

 3. Run `mobp.exe`.

-* If you want to stop, kill the office processes in task manager.
+* If you want to stop, you can run `mobp.exe` again.

+* Not recommended for use with multi-tab plugins.